Nastel/gocypher-cybench-java/gocypher-cybench-client/gocypher-cybench-comparator/README.md

         * Range (`range`) is passed via the (-r) flag.
 The range is `1` which means in this example, we are looking at the last (most recent) value of `currentVersionScores` and comparing it to the most recent score in `compareVersionScores`
-    * `var pass = passAssertion(percentChange);` calls a generalized assertion method that checks to see if the calculated `percent_change` is within the `percentChangeAllowed` (-p) specified by you. `percentChangeAllowed` is another argument that you pass through the command line.
 * **NOTE:** As a reminder, a table of [passable arguments](#configuration-args) and [exposed methods](#exposed-methods-for-use) can be found below in their corresponding sections.